Pirmayr/Run2/Commands.md

 creates or sets a local variable

 * name: name of the variable
-* value: value which should be assigned to the variable
+* value: value to be assigned to the variable

 Examples: